-Tier 4 Student Visa Responsibilities
+Student Visa Responsibilities

-Important information for non-European Economic Area (EEA) nationals in the UK on a Tier 4 student visa.
+Important information for students studying in the UK on a Student visa or Tier 4 visa.

-Aberystwyth University is a registered 'sponsor' under the Tier 4 Point-Based Immigration system (PBS).
-This gives us the ability to recruit and sponsor International students.
+Aberystwyth University is a registered 'sponsor' under the Point Based System (PBS).
+This gives us the ability to recruit and sponsor international students.

-The Home Office, under the PBS places responsibilities on students and their University to ensure Immigration rules are followed.
+The Home Office, under the PBS places responsibilities on students and their university to ensure Immigration rules are followed.